The Collection Framework provides a special Set interface for maintaining elements in a sorted order called SortedSet. A SortedSet is a

 Methods of SortedSet can throw a NoSuchElementException when no items are contained in the invoking set and ClassCastException is thrown when an object is incompatible with the elements in a set.

-that maintains its elements in ascending order.
+Set that maintains its elements in ascending order.
 SortedSet interface extends Set and declares the behavior of a set sorted in ascending order.Elements of Set are sorted according to the elements' natural ordering or according to a Comparator provided at SortedSet Creation time.

 Methods of SortedSet can throw a NoSuchElementException when no items are contained in the invoking set and ClassCastException is thrown when an object is incompatible with the elements in a set.